 The managing directors of an Austrian company are required to keep company-related information confidential in the company's interest.
-By way of exception, the disclosure of information to a potential acquirer is permissible if and to the extent that this does not impair the interests of the company.
-In case of competing takeover bids, the management of the target company must treat each competing bidder equally if information is disclosed (in order to maximise the offer price in the shareholders' interest).
+By way of exception, the disclosure of information to a potential acquirer is permissible if and to the extent this does not impair the interests of the company.
+In case of competing takeover bids which are subject to the Austrian Takeover Act, the management of the target company must treat each competing bidder equally if information is disclosed (in order to maximise the offer price in the shareholders' interest).